AP source: Pence subpoenaed by special counsel probing Trump

 Spokespeople for Pence and Smith declined to comment on the issuance of the subpoena, which was first reported by ABC News.

-Pence was a central figure in Trump’s efforts to stay in power after losing the 2020 election.
-Trump falsely insisted that his vice president, who had a ceremonial role in overseeing the certification of the election, could simply reject the results and send them back to the battleground states he contested.
+Pence was at the center of Trump’s efforts to stay in power after losing the 2020 election.
+Trump falsely insisted that Pence, who had a ceremonial role in overseeing the certification of the election, could simply reject the results and send the results back to the battleground states he contested.

 On Jan.
 6, Trump supporters driven by the lie that the election was stolen marched to the Capitol building, brutally pushed past the police and smashed through the windows and doors while Pence was presiding over the certification of Biden’s victory.
 The vice president was steered to safety with his staff and family as some in the mob chanted, “Hang Mike Pence!”

-While the mob was in the Capitol, Trump tweeted, “Mike Pence didn’t have the courage to do what should have been done to protect our Country and our Constitution.”

-Smith, who was named special counsel in November by Attorney General Merrick Garland, has been tasked with overseeing investigations into Trump’s attempts to subvert his defeat, his actions leading up to the Jan.
+Attorney General Merrick Garland tapped Smith, a former public corruption prosecutor, in November to serve as the special counsel for investigations into Trump’s attempts to subvert his defeat, his actions leading up to the Jan.
 6 insurrection at the Capitol and his possession of top-secret government documents at his Florida estate, Mar-a-Lago.

 Federal prosecutors have been especially focused on a scheme by Trump allies to elevate fake presidential electors in key battleground states won by Biden as a way to subvert the vote, issuing subpoenas to multiple state Republican party chairs.